Milestone developments in quantum Information and No-Go theorems: No-go theorems

-\subsection{No-Hiding Theorem}
+\subsection{No-hiding theorem}

-No-hiding theorem\cite{nhd1} is an important theorem in quantum information, which also indicates the conservation principle of quantum information.
-The idea of no hiding theorem comes from the one time cipher protocol.
-The protocol is used to send the message by adding the random key in real information.
-Shanon proved that the original information neither reside in encoded message nor in the key, so where the information is gone?
-In the process of one time cipher pad method the information is hidden in the correlations of original information and key.
-One can think the same scenario in quantum mechanical sense.
-The teleportation can be assumed as a quantum analogue of one time cipher method.
-In teleportation, there are two parties Alice and Bob both share an entangled state; Alice apply few unitary operations at his end and send the measurement results to Bob.
-Bob apply corresponding measurements and recover the information.
-In this whole process, the decoherence is missed., as quantum systems are too evasive and always decoherence prone.
-If, one has to consider the decoherence in teleportation process than Alice might be interacting with the environment.
-If a quantum system is interacted with an environment in the form of ecoherence, the environment destroy the information.
-So a natural question arises; where the lost information from the original system has gone?
-In quantum mechanical case it does not reside in correlations.
+No-hiding theorem\,\cite{nhd1} is an important theorem in quantum information, which indicates the conservation of information.
+The idea of no-hiding theorem come out from the correlation of quantum information processing with the classical one in Vernam's cipher used in cryptography.
+This one-time pad cipher is based on addition of a random (secret) key to the original information to be transmitted.
+C.Shanon in\,\cite{{sh1}} proved that the original information neither reside in encoded message nor in the key, so where the information is gone?
+In the one-time pad cipher this information is hidden in the correlations with the key.
+One can think of the same scenario in quantum mechanical sense.
+The teleportation can be assumed as a quantum analogue of one-time pad cipher.
+In teleportation, there are two parties Alice and Bob both share an entangled state.
+Alice applies few unitary operations at her end and sends the measurement results to Bob.
+Bob applies the corresponding measurements and recovers the relevant information from Alice.
+In this whole process, the decoherence is not considered.
+If one considers the decoherence in teleportation process, then one has to take into account interaction with environment.
+If a quantum system interacts with an environment in the form of decoherence, then it destroys the original information.
+So a natural question arises: where the lost information from the original system has gone?
+In the quantum mechanical case it does not reside in correlations.
 This idea leads to the "No-hiding theorem".
-Here the original information resides in the subspace of the environmental Hilbert space and not the part of correlation of the system and environment.
-To proceed the proof of no hiding theorem, let consider an arbitrary input quantum state $\rho_{I}$, after encoding into a larger Hilbert space.
-With respect to a hiding process, there exists an output state $\sigma_{O}$ into a subspace $O$, both the subspaces $(I,O)$ are the part of larger Hilbert space.
-The rest of the portion of larger Hilbert space is called as ancilla space $A$.
-The hiding process perform the following mapping,
+The theorem states that the original information resides in the subspace of the environmental Hilbert space and not in the part of correlation of the system and environment.

-Here we assume the input state in the subspace $(I)$ is a pure state.
-A hiding process of this pure state can be considered by taking into account the sub-spaces $(O,A)$, hence it can be written simply as a map given below,

-The right had side in the above equation is the Schmidt decomposition.
-Here $p_{i}$ are the positive eigenvalues of the state $\sigma_{O}$ and $(|i\rangle)$ are its eigenvectors.
-The set of basis $(|i\rangle, |A_{n}\rangle)$ are orthonormal basis.
-By imposing the restriction on the ancila and taking into account its linear property, we can write as follows,